foxostro/Turtle16/Documentation/Bugs.md

 The PCB could benefit from many more test points.
 For example, a test point for the raw clock signal, and test points for the program counter.
 The test points should be small plated holes with a nearby point for GND.
 This would make it easy to connect a scope probe with spring ground clip.

-I notice a stray trace on an internal layer to left of program counter.
-What’s this doing here?

 There's not enough space aorund the two 7381 ICs and the two ZIF sockets.
 This makes rework and debugging difficult.
 There's not enough room for PLCC-68 sockets either, for example.

 The SMD PLCC-32 sockets are a pain to install.
 Can I do anything differently to make this easier next time?
 Also, it's really hard to remove chips from these PLCC-32 sockets with the extractor.
 Use different sockets next time?

+~~I notice a stray trace on an internal layer to left of program counter.
+What’s this doing here?~~ (Fixed in eb44b2d9)

 ~~The memory bus connector is a low profile connector, and a standard header doesn’t lock in place as expected.
 Update the part number on the schematics to instead use the standard version of this connector.~~ (Fixed in 4b85c66e)